RaengC/book-library/README.md

 OVERVIEW

-User can search library without login
+    Visitor can search library without login

     User creates account to save items to personal library
-    - crates login
+        - Creates login
         - Names their library

     User searches for book (linked from google books API)
         - moves book to summary list or library
         - summary list only shown during each DOM session
         - If book droped in library saved with association to library
+        - User can add notes/comments/reviews of book (can be shared in group settings)

     Library
         - New bookID created when moved here
         - Link google ID from original API to ensure orignal data can be updated with each login.
         - Ability to leave comments on each book, saved within user login

         LISTS
             - create lists from books saved in personal Library
             - full CRUD

 ***********
 LINK  - To user stories and associated Technical Tasks